camm73/Atheris-UI/README.md

 # Atheris-UI
 The goal of this project is to develop a universal car infotainment system, designed specifically for a personal dune buggy project, with support for maps, engine diagnostics, music, and much more.

+NOTE: This project is no longer active.
+All code was written while I was in early high school (before I had any formal CS classes) so it is far from being optimized.

 This Interface will be developed entirely in Java to help with portability.

 Features: